-This field is not the same as the CONT bit in the translation table entry that affects the range of address this translation applies to which is reflected in TRANS_RNG.
+This field is not the same as the CONT bit in the translation table entry which affects the range of address this translation applies to which is reflected in TRANS_RNG.
 This field affects the range of StreamIDs this translation applies to.
-That is, this field affects the number of translation contexts rather than the size of the memory region.
+In another word, this field affects the number of translation contexts rather than the size of memory region.